edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 `EventClient() interfaces.EventClient`

 This API returns the Event Client.
 Note if Core Data is not specified in the Clients configuration, this will return nil.
 See the [Event Client interface](https://github.com/edgexfoundry/go-mod-core-contracts/blob/{{edgexversion}}/clients/interfaces/event.go#L18-L43) for more details.
 Useful for adding, deleting  or querying Events.

+### ReadingClient

+`ReadingClient() interfaces.ReadingClient`

+This API returns the Reading Client.
+Note if Core Data is not specified in the Clients configuration, this will return nil.
+See the [Reading Client interface](https://github.com/edgexfoundry/go-mod-core-contracts/blob/{{edgexversion}}/clients/interfaces/reading.go) for more details.
+Useful for querying Reading.

 ### CommandClient